microsoftgraph/dotnetcore-console-sample/README.md

         ![Screenshot of selecting Microsoft Graph permission to add to app registration](Images/aad-create-app-05.png)

     1. Select **Application permissions**.
-    1. In the "Select permissions" search box type "User".
+    1. In the "Select permissions" search box type "User.Read.All".
     1. Select **User.Read.All** from the filtered list.

         ![Screenshot of adding application permission for User.Read.All permission](Images/aad-create-app-06.png)